 Prescot’s historic Market Place was once the centre of economic and social life of the town for almost 700 years.
-The competition was seeking designs to create a vibrant special space in the town centre which will complement other new developments in the town and make Prescot an even more attractive place for its visitors, residents and businesses.
+The competition sought designs to create a vibrant special space in the town centre which will complement other new developments in the town and make Prescot an even more attractive place for its visitors, residents and businesses.

 - Blackstaff Architects, Belfast